 The main reason why patients search abroad is the price.
 And the saying ‘you get what you pay for’ is definitely one to apply here.
 We believe your eyes are precious, would you really consider cut-price surgery for them?

 Some things to consider when researching laser-eye surgeries include:

 - Check the qualifications of the surgeon who will be performing your surgery.

 - Make sure your aftercare is discussed prior to your treatment.

 - Ensure you meet the surgeon on a separate day before the surgery to discuss your treatment plan.

 - Make sure you can have easy access to your surgeon after treatment in case anything starts to feel wrong.

 - If you start to feel ‘pressured’ bear in mind the surgeon may just be looking for a quick sale.
 An undercover study by Which? showed that a misleading sales pitch, questionable charges and lack of time (trying to get you to book the same day whilst in the consultation) were all situations when you should be wary.

-At Focus standard LASIK costs start at £3950 for both eyes, Cataract surgery starts at £5400 for both eyes and Refractive Lens Exchange (RLE) starts at £5400 for both eyes.
+At Focus Clinic, femtosecond LASIK prices start at £4400 for both eyes.
+Cataract surgery and Refractive Lens Exchange (RLE) start at £6000 for both eyes.
 We also offer interest-free finance, which can help make your treatment a bit more affordable and manageable.